hauptsacheNet/typo3-mail-sender/README.md

 - **Sender Name**: Display name for the sender
 - **Hidden**: Toggle to temporarily disable a sender address

-#### Validation Fields (Phase 2+)
+#### Validation Fields

-The following fields will be populated automatically by validation services in Phase 2:
+The following fields are populated automatically by validation services:

 - **Validation Status**: Current validation state (pending, valid, invalid)
 - **Last Validation Check**: Timestamp of the last validation